heinleit/curoerp-core/docs/Dependency_loading_System/debug_module.md

 For some reasons it is very practically to debug your model without building (FE: finetuning).

-## HowTo (eclipse
+## HowTo (eclipse)

 1. Create a new Java-Project in eclipse IDE named CuroERP-Debugging

-2. Add a refernce to CuroERP-Core and to every Module (because of the no-runtime-heaping-mode)
+2. Add a refernce to CuroERP-Core and to every Module (in debugmode the jar-heaping will skipped)

 3. Create a unique namespace (FE: *de.curoerp.debugging*)